 How to pay for Income Protection

-Most providers will insure you for up to 80% of your ‘gross earnings’ if the premiums are paid through your limited company; if you buy PHI with your personal, post-tax income, you can usually arrange cover for up to 55% of your earnings.
+Most providers will insure you for up to 80% of your ‘gross earnings’ if the premiums are paid through your limited company; if you buy IP with your personal, post-tax income, you can usually arrange cover for up to 55% of your earnings.

-Paying for PHI via your limited company means you’ll be able to claim for it as an allowable business expense, making it tax-deductible although you will still have to pay tax on any payments received from the policy.
+Paying for IP via your limited company means you’ll be able to claim for it as an allowable business expense, making it tax-deductible although you will still have to pay tax on any payments received from the policy.